frogm0uth/keyboard-firmware/kyria-rsthd-prime/docs/eager-modtaps.md

 - Forced one-shot shift - shift is deactivated after the first key pressed (even if the mod is still held).
 - Caps-word activated with both shift mod-taps.

 For typing, this seems to works really well while testing things out.
 However, when I start to just type without thinking about mod-taps, I **still** have the problem of accidentally activating modifiers.
-The problem is that I don't even know what the mistyped shortcut was - like some shortcut in emacs that I don't normally use.

-Regretfully I conclude (for the third time) that home-row mod-taps are just not for me.
+At this point, I think I just have to accept that home-row mod-taps are not for me.